iariasleon/street_gamer/README.md

 # Street Gamer

 Scape room by the current city (geolocalization) with relevant sites of interest.
-This project has been create suin Django.
+This project has been create using Django.

 ## Requirements
 ```